 Less fantastic is the lack of a landing page creator – to be fair, most similar tools don’t offer one either (Getresponse being the obvious exception) but it would be nice if Campaign Monitor allowed you to create landing pages that looked as nice as say, the Enlist app’s beautiful forms.
-Technically, you can create landing pages for Campaign Monitor – you will need to code them yourself though or use a tool called Unbounce (which is sophisticated and offers A/B testing of landing pages – but involves relatively expensive monthly fees).
+Technically, you can create landing pages for Campaign Monitor – you will need to code them yourself though or avail of a third party app (many of which are quite expensive).

 This is Campaign Monitor’s strongest point.
-Simply put, Campaign Monitor is probably the most user-friendly e-marketing tool I’ve used to date and its interface is much easier to use than those of its competitors (Mailchimp probably comes closest in the simplicity stakes).
+Simply put, Campaign Monitor is probably the most user-friendly e-marketing tool I’ve used to date and its interface is much easier to use than those of its competitors.
 Everything is really straightforward and the system will really appeal to people who are not tech-savvy, or relatively new to e-marketing.
-This user-friendliness may, of course, be down to the fact that Campaign Monitor comes with significantly fewer features than its competitors – but I think there’s probably more to it than that: a lot of thought seems to have gone into making its interface intuitive and clutter-free.
+This user-friendliness may, of course, be down to the fact that Campaign Monitor comes with fewer features than its competitors – but I think there’s probably more to it than that: a lot of thought seems to have gone into making its interface intuitive and clutter-free.
 I have recommended Campaign Monitor to certain clients (those who need to send their own mass mailouts but are not at all comfortable with the thought of doing so!) on the strength of the easy-to-use interface alone.